 Although Israel takes extreme precaution towards visitors both flying in and at its borders, it is near countries that are notorious for terrorist attacks.

-The many governments and organizations have issued warnings on terrorist attacks to travellers to Israel.
+The Canadian has issued a warning on terrorist attacks to travellers to Israel.
 While cities such as Jerusalem, Bethlehem and Tel Aviv are regarded as safe, Gaza and the West Bank are less so.

 Is the Food Safe in Israel?